Black students at Grinnell College respond to racist incident

 "I felt our community had been violated," Harris said.

-She noted since the incident in early October, they're working to prevent this from happening again by putting in temporary lights, hosting listening sessions and putting plans in place to install camera.
+She noted since the incident in early October, they have been working to prevent this from happening again by putting in temporary lights, hosting listening sessions and putting plans in place to install camera.

 “We’re also working with the division of Student Affairs and the Student Government Association on a policy that makes it very clear what the cameras are used for, which is the accountability for crimes,” Harris said.